rfshelley/Documentation/tools-and-ide/account-mgmt.rst

 ---------

 *My SmartApps* will show all your custom (written or edited by you) SmartApps.
-You can view the SmartApp status, category, and locations from this list, as well as edit SmartApp metadata.
+You can view the SmartApp status, category, and Locations from this list, as well as edit SmartApp metadata.
 You can click the SmartApp name to be taken to the editor where you can view and modify the code.

 ----